Choosing Public Datasets for Private Machine Learning via Gradient Subspace Distance: Acknowledgement

-\paragraph{Gradient Embedding Perturbation (GEP).} Our theoretical analysis is based on GEP \cite{donot}, a private learning algorithm that leverages public data for gradient pre-conditioning.
+\paragraph{Projected DP-SGD} Our theoretical analysis is based on Projected DP-SGD~\cite{bypass}, a private learning algorithm that leverages public data for gradient preconditioning.
+We note that Projected DP-SGD is the leading and to the best of our knowledge, the very first approach among private ML algorithms that use public data for preconditioning.
+Hence, for theoretical analysis, we focus entirely on Projected DP-SGD.
 Here we briefly introduce their algorithm.
+Projected DP-SGD makes one modification to standard DP-SGD.
+At each step, it projects the noisy gradient vector onto the $k$-dimensional subspace defined by $\Pi^{pub}_k$, i.e., $\noisy{\vg}_t := \Pi^{pub}_k\noisy{\vg}_t$.
+The full algorithm is in Appendix \ref{misspre}.

-GEP involves three steps: 1) it computes an orthonormal basis for the lower-dimensional subspace; 2) it projects the private gradients to the subspace derived from step 1, thus dividing the private gradients into two parts: embedding gradients that contain most of the information carried by the gradient, and the remainder are called residual gradients; 3) it clips two parts of the gradients separately and perturbs them to achieve differential privacy.
+\paragraph{Gradient Embedding Perturbation (GEP)} To demonstrate the generalizability of our theoretical analysis on Projected DP-SGD, our empirical evaluation is based on GEP~\cite{donot}, another preconditioning-based private learning algorithm that leverages public data.
+Here we briefly introduce their algorithm.
+GEP involves three steps: 1) it computes a set of the orthonormal basis for the lower-dimensional subspace; 2) GEP projects the private gradients to the subspace derived from step 1, thus dividing the private gradients into two parts: embedding gradients that contain most of the information carried by the gradient, and the remainder are called residual gradients; 3) GEP clips two parts of the gradients separately and perturbs them to achieve differential privacy.
 The full algorithm is in Appendix \ref{misspre}.